-Appendix V

-Examples of Winning Projects from State Fairs
+Appendix 8: Examples of Winning Project Titles & Topics from Past State Fairs

+This is not a complete list, just some examples of the various topics and questions.

-"Social Security: Are Educators and Others Prepared to Fund Their Retirement?"
+''' "Social Security: Are Educators and Others Prepared to Fund Their Retirement?"
 "I Am Homeless: Where Can I Get Help?"

-"Are You Ready?"

-- "Citizenship Can You Pass the Test?" - "Pricing Trends in the Retail Market" - "What is Ramadan?
-What Happens in Ramadan and Why?" - "What is Coca-Cola's History and Economic Impact on Georgia?"

-"Protected Species of the Okefenokee Swamp"

-"Red, White, and Black Civil War Signals"

-"What Did the Hookworm Eradication Program Accomplish Regarding Public Health in the South?
+"Citizenship - Can You Pass the Test?"
+"Pricing Trends in the Retail Market" "What is Ramadan?
+What Happens in Ramadan and Why?"
+"What is Coca-Cola's History and Economic Impact on Georgia?"
+"Protected Species of the Okefenokee Swamp" "Red, White, and Black Civil War Signals" "What Did the Hookworm Eradication Program Accomplish Regarding Public Health in the South?
 "How Did Sociopolitical Conditions in the Second Half of the Twentieth Century Affect Music?"

-"The Soul of the Samurai"

-"Teenage Spending"

-"Venice, Italy, vs. the Adriatic Sea"

-"The Mongols: Civilized or Savage?"
+"The Soul of the Samurai" "Teenage Spending" "Venice, Italy, vs. the Adriatic Sea" "The Mongols: Civilized or Savage?"

-"The New Deal"

 "Why Are There So Many Chinese Girls Who Need to Be Adopted?
 "Upgrading Our Future: Are We Technology Dependent?"

-- "How Can Atlanta Survive Delta's Failure?" - "What Damage, if any, Is Human Interaction Doing to the Great Barrier Reef?"
+"How Can Atlanta Survive Delta's Failure?"
+"What Damage, if any, Is Human Interaction Doing to the Great Barrier Reef?"
 "How Did Eleanor Roosevelt Become Known as 'First Lady of the World'?"
 "50 Years After Brown v.
 Board of Education: Are Our Schools Desegregated?"
 "Was the South Justified in Seceding from the Union?"
 "How Did Voting Units Affect the 2004 Presidential Elections?"
 "Should Auto Insurance for Teen Boys Be More Expensive Than for Teen Girls?"

-"NASA Technology - Down to Earth"

-"Can Public Schools Offer Fast Food as a Healthy Alternative Lunch?"
+"NASA Technology - Down to Earth" "Can Public Schools Offer Fast Food as a Healthy Alternative Lunch?"

-"Pet Therapy"

 "What Are the Origins of Currency?"

-"How Do Storm Chasers Help Save Lives?"
+"How Do Storm Chasers Help Save Lives?" '''